 - Hysterectomy: The removal of the uterus can have a life-altering effect on a woman, as her whole endocrine system shifts.
 It has been cited that hysterectomy surgeries are unnecessary for up to an astounding 70 percent of patients.
 There are a plethora of cases claiming perfectly viable ovaries were removed without patient consent.

 - Cesarean Sections: This type of childbirth has become immensely popular, in large part due to the convenience for both doctors and parents.
 Yet it is still an invasive surgery with possibilities for dangerous complications.
 While the World Health Organization claims a country’s cesarean rate should not rise above 15 percent, the United State’s rate holds steady at 32 percent.

 - Cardiac pacemakers: While any kind of surgery poses potential hazards, heart surgeries are exceptionally risky.
 The implantation of cardiac pacemakers is arguably at the top of the list of the most common unnecessary surgeries.
 A study conducted by the Journal of the American Medical Association revealed that 22.5 percent of cardioverter-defibrillator implantations lacked the medical evidence needed to justify the risky procedure.

-Berkowitz and Hanna LLC – Advocating for Clients for Over 40 Years
+Berkowitz and Hanna LLC – Advocating for Clients throughout Connecticut

 Even necessary surgery can be an intimidating and overwhelming event in a patient’s life.
 Finding out that the surgery and any subsequent injury were unnecessary can be especially traumatic.
 At Berkowitz and Hanna LLC, our legal team understands the financial and emotional stress that can result from this kind of medical malpractice.